Provadia

 Provadia (Провадия [proˈvadijɐ]) is a town in northeastern Bulgaria, part of Varna Province, located in a deep karst gorge (Provadia syncline) along the Provadiya River not far from the Bulgarian Black Sea Coast.
 It is the administrative centre of Provadia Municipality.
-As of December 2009, the town has a population of 12,901 inhabitants.
+As of December 2009, the town had a population of 12,901.

 Provadia served as a customs point since ancient times.
 It is well known for salty mineral waters, its mild climate and a total of 70 km of caves in the surrounding mountain walls.
 It can be reached by train from Sofia or Varna and there are also hourly buses from and to Varna, and a sophisticated road system.

 History

 Provadia is the site of Solnitsata, Europe's oldest prehistoric town.
 Excavations on city walls that started in 2005 reveal a town that dates back to between 4,700 BC and 4,200 BC.
 It is believed to have been the site of salt trading.

 Historical names of the medieval fortress, the ruins of which have been preserved until today, include Provat (Byzantine Greek), Ovech (Овеч, Bulgarian), Provanto (Italian) and Pravadı (Turkish language).
 The Greek name and its adaptations stem from the word πρόβατο, provato, "sheep", and the medieval Bulgarian name corresponds directly (being derived from овца, ovtsa, with the same meaning).
 The fortress is open for visitors.

 During the Middle Ages the town was a key centre of the First Bulgarian Empire with an important monastery at the modern village of Ravna, the church of which was consecrated on 23 April 897, and a major scriptorium of the Preslav Literary School.
 The rebel leader and subsequently emperor of Bulgaria Ivailo defeated a 10,000-strong Byzantine army near the city in 1279.
 During the Second Bulgarian Empire it was the seat of a metropolitan in the 14th century.
 Ovech was captured by the Ottomans in 1388 after a long siege.

 In the 17th and 18th century Provadia was a commercial centre of the Ottoman Empire and was inhabited by many Jewish and Ragusan merchants.
 A 16th-17th-century Dubrovnik-style church still stands in the nearby village of Dobrina.